 The future direction of Chinese production will be a significant factor in determining where graphite prices go.
 Traditionally, Shandong Province was the center of graphite mining in China but its production is declining due to the depletion of ore reserves and stricter enforcement of environmental regulations.
 As Shandong was the main source of large and extra large flake graphite, production of these grades is also declining.
 Mining has transitioned to Heilongjiang Province and it is now the major producer.
 There are two main producing areas in Heilongjiang, Jixi/Mashan and Luobei, both of which produce mainly small flake.

 The Jixi/Mashan region is the largest and is operating near full capacity.
 There do not appear to be any new mines planned or under construction.
-Luobei was principally built to serve the LiB market and is only operating at 30 per cent capacity.
+A new government owned mine was built in Luobei to serve the LiB market and is only operating at 30 per cent capacity.
+Also a large, new small flake mine has come on stream in Africa although it is struggling and its fate has yet to be determined.
 For this reason, it is unlikely small flake prices will increase in the short term until the significant growth in EVs/LiBs consumes this excess capacity.

 The market for large and XL flake graphite is much more robust, in part because of declining Shandong production but also because expandable graphite is the fastest growing market along with LiBs.